 You don’t have to worry about it, as I will guide you with helpful practices.
 Remember, the first step in recovering from trauma is to identify the root cause of PTSD.
 Yes, by nature PTSD makes it difficult to be around people.
-The constant feeling of all eyes on you, indeed aggravates paranoid and hypervigilant symptoms of PTSD.
-Usually, diagnosis can take up to one month and treatment varies with person to person.
+The constant feeling of all eyes on you indeed aggravates paranoid and hypervigilant symptoms of PTSD.
+Usually, diagnosis can take up to one month and treatment varies from person to person.

 If nothing helps then many have found great comfort in becoming a part of the online mental health community and talking to an online doctor.
 Finding a licensed therapist to talk to is easier now.
 If necessary, an online primary care doctor can refer you to a mental health specialist for further assessment and treatment.